vesc0/heart-rate-monitor/README.md

 - **Manual Mode**: Tap along with your pulse to record your heart rate.
 - **Automatic Mode**: Place your finger over the main back camera.
 The app detects your pulse by analyzing subtle color changes.
 - **History**: View your past sessions, delete entries, see your average heart rate, and weekly/monthly trends.
-- **Profile**: Log in or sign up to save your measurements.
-Coming soon!
+- **Profile**: Log in or sign up to save your measurements, and edit profile.

 ##  Tech Stack